CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 pod 'Name', :path => '~/code/Pods/NAME.podspec'
 ```

-> You can also lint the pod against the files of its directory, this won't test the downloading aspec of linting.
+> You can also lint the pod against the files of its directory, this won't test the downloading aspect of linting.

 ```shell
 $ cd ~/code/Pods/NAME